 To contact Stacy, please email her at Stacy@reflectionsmichiana.com

-Erin is a Licensed Mental Health Counselor Associate (LMHCA) joining our Reflections team this November.
+Erin is a Licensed Mental Health Counselor Associate (LMHCA) joining our Reflections team November 2024.
 Erin recently graduated from Southern New Hampshire University with a Masters of Art in Clinical Mental Health Counseling.
 In her internship, she had the opportunity to work with low income clients in Chicago, IL.
 During this experience, Erin focused on fostering community resources and supports for clients to live more independently while managing symptoms of depression, anxiety, bipolar disorders, and schizoaffective disorders.
 Prior to her field site experience, Erin worked with children in various settings such as sleep away camps, nannying, and through volunteer work with children that have physical and mental disabilities.
 Erin is excited to continue to inspire social and emotional growth in children.
 Additionally, Erin studied music therapy in her undergraduate career.
 She plans to implement music as needed in therapeutic settings to support client goals.

 To contact Erin, please email her at Erin@reflectionsmichiana.com